Quicken Windows Help

 Getting started

-Setting up Retail Purchase Categorization involves installing a Chrome extension, signing in with your Quicken ID, and connecting your Amazon account.
+Setting up Retail Purchase Categorization involves installing a browser extension, signing in with your Quicken ID, and connecting your Amazon account.

 Step 1: Launch the setup flow in Quicken